 How do I add flavor or make my frosting into different colors to my Vanilla Buttercream?

 The best thing about vanilla buttercream is that it is super versatile to change up!
-You can swap out the vanilla extract and use peppermint, almond extract or any other flavor extract you would like.
-You could also add in some food coloring if you need your buttercream to be a certain color.
+You can swap out the vanilla extract and use peppermint, coconut extract, almond extract or any other flavor extract you would like.
+You could also add in some food coloring if you need your buttercream to be a certain color

 Help!
 I think my buttercream is too thick!

 No problem!
 Easy fix!
-Just add in a little bit of milk, about a tablespoon at a time until you reach your desired consistency.
+Just add in a little milk or a little cream, about a tablespoon at a time until you reach your desired consistency.